GetDKAN/dkan/docs/admin/adding_new_content.md

 Upload a file.
 Most commonly, Resources are added from the local storage on a computer.
 That is, files are uploaded directly from a computer.
 This option is a straightforward process of selecting the file from a computer and then uploaded.
 API or website URL.
 Similar to how you can add a Resource by linking to an external link, you can also add an API this way.
 APIs are used by technical users and are helpful in making your open data more accessible.
 Remote file.
 You may have a digital file that is hosted on the web.
-This is an external link, and you can add a Resource by providing the web link as long as the file extension is supported by Granicus Open Data.
+This is an external link, and you can add a Resource by providing the web link as long as the file extension is supported by DKAN.
 Later in the form, you can specify exactly what type of file format your data is in.
-Keep in mind, that any CSV files can be imported to the Granicus Open Data Datastore (recommended).
+Keep in mind, that any CSV files can be imported to the DKAN Datastore (recommended).

 From the Admin Menu, hover over the Add Content menu link.
 On the drop-down menu, select the Resource option.